chg-hou/Userscripts_for_APS/README.md

 # Userscripts for APS

-Usefull scripts for acessing articles of American Physical Society (aps.org).
+Usefull scripts for accessing articles of American Physical Society (aps.org).

 -----------------------------------